Free Summer Days Out

 Go Star Gazing at Coldstones Cut, Nidderdale

-[ Star Gazing - Picnic ]
+[ Star Gazing - Dark Skies ]

 Did you know that the Car Park at the Coldstones Cut is a designated Dark Sky Discovery Site?
 This means that it is an officially recognised place where you can stargaze, due to it’s super low levels of light pollution!
 The bonus for this one?
 The car park is completely free, unlike some of the other Dark Skies Discovery Sites in the Dales (What 3 Words savers.sculpture.aunts).